Skip to content

 Landscaping for Irmo and Lake Murray Properties

-Irmo’s proximity to Lake Murray and the Harbison area gives it some of the most desirable residential properties in the Midlands.
+Irmo's proximity to Lake Murray and the Harbison area gives it some of the most desirable residential properties in the Midlands.
 Lakefront homes need landscaping that handles fluctuating water levels, erosion along slopes, and the slightly sandier soil near the water.
-Harbison-area properties tend toward more suburban lots with HOA requirements for maintained appearance.
+Harbison-area properties tend toward suburban lots with HOA requirements for maintained appearance.
 We design for both — whether it is a lakefront showpiece or a neighborhood refresh.
+The Dutch Fork corridor (Highway 76 toward Chapin) has seen rapid development with new subdivisions that need complete landscape installations from scratch.
+Each area of Irmo presents different soil conditions, sun exposure, and design challenges that we address during the initial site walk.

 Lake Murray Waterfront Landscaping